ramirogm/residency01/README.md

 3) AM/FM radio
   - SDR: I have an SDR, but I haven't got time ( or just sat down ) to do anything besides some small toying with it
 4) GPS
-  - Would be good to understand how does it actually work, in terms of processing radio signals from sattelites.
+  - Would be good to understand how does it actually work, in terms of processing radio signals from satellites.
 And how does the "interpolation" actually works?
 Everyone has a GPS on their phone or watch but how does this tiny device work?

 ## Exploration